The Gamayat el Mara, Pan African Asian Women’s Organization,

 and Pontecorvo’s The Battle of Algiers, 1966.

-Bouhired and Drif would be welcomed by Egyptian
+Bouhired and Drif were welcomed by Egyptian

-president Gamal Abdel Nasser
+president Gamal Abdel Nasser on the same trip.

 (image lower right corner).